E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 in this relation, we have moved the subscript $k$ off the variable itself to prevent confusion with the layer average.
 With this definition, [](#discrete-mom-flux-sloping) goes to zero for flat layer surfaces.

 #### Vertical momentum dissipation
-The vertical turbulent momentum stress is most commonly parameterized as a down-gradient process, i.e.
+The vertical turbulent momentum stress is most commonly parameterized as a down-gradient process, i.e.,

 $$
 \left[ \left<\mathbf{u}^\prime \tilde{w}_{tr}^\prime \right> \right]_{e,k} = -\frac{\nu_v \rho}{\rho_0} \left[\frac{\partial u}{\partial \tilde{z}}\right]_{e,k}